sendgrid/docs/source/API_Reference/Webhooks/parse.md

 {% endinfo %}

 {% info %}
-This table includes a breakdown of terms, not a list of headers.
+This table only includes a breakdown of terms and is not intended to be a comprehensive list of headers.
 {% endinfo %}

  <table class="table table-bordered table-striped">